Rhinostone/gina/framework/v0.6.3-alpha.2/core/plugins/lib/security-headers/hide-powered-by/README.md

 The plugin is safe to register more than once — `removeHeader` is idempotent (no-op when the header is already absent), so a second call has no effect.

+## What this does NOT cover (#B238)

+`server.hidePoweredBy` suppresses the `X-Powered-By` header — nothing else.
+Two other response surfaces can still name the framework:

+- **`Cache-Status` identifier** — when the render/output cache is
+  enabled, every GET carries `Cache-Status: gina-cache; …` (RFC 9211).
+  The identifier never changes implicitly (it is a documented-stable wire value); instead, a boot warn fires when `server.hidePoweredBy` is true, the cache is enabled, and no `server.cache.name` is set.
+  Set any RFC 8941 token there (e.g. `"cache"`) to close the disclosure, or explicitly `"gina-cache"` to keep the wire and silence the warn.
+- **`Vary: X-Gina-Navigate`** — routes with `negotiate: true` emit it so shared caches key fragment vs full-page responses correctly.
+  This is caching-correctness metadata, not a banner: suppressing or renaming it would corrupt intermediary caches / break the client contract, so it is not configurable.
+Routes without `negotiate` never emit it.